Self-Awareness: The Foundation of Leadership

 • A high-performing CFO who struggles to shift from functional expertise to enterprise leadership.

-Feedback Tolerance as a Growth Metric
+Feedback Tolerance as an Executive Growth Metric

 One of the most reliable indicators of executive maturity is feedback tolerance.
+Not how frequently a leader receives feedback, but what they do with it.

-• How do you respond when challenged?
+• How do you respond when you are directly challenged?

-• Do you seek disconfirming data?
+• Do you actively seek disconfirming data, or only information that validates existing judgment?

 “The most important capability for leaders to develop is self-awareness.”